puppyone-ai/Puppys/docs/src/tutorial.md

 This aspect of the framework highlights the benefits of a code-driven agent framework, which positions the agent as an assistant that helps developers code, build applications, and execute tasks without any gap.
 The action flow function in `agent_client.py` exemplifies this by defining the action flow in native Python code, supporting features like package imports, variable assignments, if statements, loops, inner functions, and inner classes.
 Developers can insert actions wherever needed to fit the overall action flow.

 In the room escape scenario, a loop keeps calling the `escaping` action, prompting the LLM to write code using the function tools to perform the next step until the agent successfully escapes the room or the server-side connection is closed.
-A sleep function is used to avoid incomplete updates to the server side.
+A sleep function is used to avoid incomplete updates on the server side.

 The overall code in the action flow is divided into various blocks based on Python's Abstract Syntax Tree (AST), ensuring that necessary code segments (like loops or if statements) remain intact and not separated line by line.
 During execution, the code runs block by block in sequence, with previous runtime values updated to the next ones to prevent data loss.